Date First Published: 26th March 2023

 Learn about how to tell if a website is legitimate in this article.

-The domain name says a lot about whether a website is legitimate or not.
+The domain name says a lot about a website.
 It consists of the connection protocol (http:// or https://), the custom name (e.g. "youtube"), and the TLD ("com", "net", "org").
-Even if the connection is secure, the following signs indicate that a website is illegitimate:
+Even if the connection is secure, the following signs indicate that a website is more likely to be illegitimate:

-If you see the padlock icon in your address bar, it means that the connection to the website is secure and it uses HTTPS over SSL/TLS to encrypt data so that it is unreadable to anyone monitoring the connection.
-Most browsers will draw attention to sites that do not use the padlock by displaying a 'not secure' warning in the address bar.
 Without the padlock, all information is sent in plain text and could be read by someone that is monitoring the connection.
 As a result, sensitive information could go to the wrong person and it could cause a data breach.
-The reason why the padlock is a sign that a website is legitimate is that the HTTPS security certificate is not something that an illegitimate site would bother with.
+The reason why the padlock is a sign that a website is legitimate is that the HTTPS security certificate is not something that a scam site would usually bother with.

-However, the padlock sign does not mean that a website is legitimate as websites that are not legitimate can still use the padlock, so don't rely on the padlock itself to determine whether a site is trustworthy.
-Instead, you should look at the site name and check that it matches the name of the site you are expecting.
+However, the padlock sign does not always mean that a website is legitimate.
+Scam sites can still use the padlock, so don't rely on the padlock itself.
+Instead, you should look at the domain name and check that it matches the name of the website you are expecting.
 The padlock sign just means that the connection to the website is encrypted.

 Nearly all websites have an "about" page, a contact page, a privacy policy, and a terms of use page, which are usually accessible by clicking on links in the footer.
 If it is a legitimate online shopping website, it should have pages explaining the returns policy, shipping, and payment methods.
-If the website you are visiting does not have these pages, then that is an immediate sign that the website you are visiting is illegitimate.
+If the website you are visiting does not have these pages, then that is an immediate sign that the website you are visiting is not legitimate.

-There are lots of popular review websites where users can share what they think of another site, the quality of a product, and whether the site is legitimate.
-Trustpilot and TripAdvisor are examples of popular review sites.
+There are some review websites, like Trustpilot, where users can share what they think of another site, the quality of a product, and whether the site is legitimate.
 But, be careful when looking at the reviews.
-If they all look the same, are all posted within a very short time span, are vague and do not go into much detail, or contain lots of spelling and grammatical errors, then they might be fake.
-Even though popular review sites have been taking action against fake reviews, they cannot detect every possible fake review and there still might be some fake reviews on them, but they are the signs of a fake review.
+If they all look the same, are all posted within a very short time span, are vague and do not go into much detail, then they might be fake.
+Although Trustpilot has been taking action against fake reviews, it cannot detect every possible fake review and there still might be some fake reviews on it.
+Note that this method of checking whether a website is legitimate or not might not always work as there may not be any reviews on Trustpilot, especially if the website has been recently launched.

 It is not recommended to rely on the reviews on the website itself to determine whether a website is legitimate.
 Scam sites often fill their reviews section with fake positive reviews, made-up names of people, photos from random sources, and text that is copied word-for-word from other websites.
 On websites like Trustpilot and ScamAdviser, the reviews cannot be deleted by the company itself, so checking reviews on external sites is a better way of getting a clearer idea of what other people think about a website.